oesmith/puffing-billy/README.md

 `c.ignore_cache_port` is used to strip the port from the URL if it exists.
 This is useful when caching local paths (via `path_blacklist`) or other local rack apps that are running on random ports.

+`c.non_successful_cache_disabled` is used to not cache responses without 200-series or 304 status codes.
+This prevents unauthorized or internal server errors from being cached and used for future test runs.

+`c.non_successful_error_level` is used to log when non-successful resposnes are received.
+By default, it just writes to the log file, but when set to `:error` it throws an error with the URL and status code received for easier debugging.

+`c.non_whitelisted_requests_disabled` is used to disable hitting new URLs when no cache file exists.
+Only whitelisted URLs (on non-blacklisted paths) are allowed, all others will throw an error with the URL attempted to be accessed.
+This is useful for debugging issues in isolated environments (ie. continuous integration).

 ### Cache Scopes